msanzsanz/PFM_EconomicNewsImpact/viability_spike.md

 For those interested in knowing more about economic calendars and what information is publically available in these websites, I would encourage to read the entire article: https://www.earnforex.com/blog/top-10-forex-calendars/
 It´s a great in-deep analysis of the pros and cons of all top Forex Calendars available out there.

+### From where I can get historical currency rates for my pairs of interest?

+After some research on the web, I found this place: https://www.forextester.com/data/datasources The source for this data is https://www.forexite.com/traderoom/default.asp, which it´s supposed to be quite accurate, based on forum's reviews